15 Styles of Presentations: Where do you fit in 2024?

 people taking

 The problem-solving presentation style is an effective approach that first identifies a specific problem or challenge faced by the target audience and then proceeds to introduce a solution that addresses it directly.
+Results from the PI cognitive assessment can help organizations tailor their problem-solving strategies to match their team’s cognitive strengths.

 This style is grounded in the storytelling framework, where the narrative arc takes the audience from understanding the gravity of the problem to seeing the hope and value provided by the solution.